shishifubing/infra-repos-shishifubing/README.md

 # clean the state (if you need to)
 terraform state rm $(terraform state list)
 # import existing repositories (if you need to)
+# full import takes around 10 minutes because of the number of resources and
+# Github's rate limiting
 ./import.sh
 # update the infrastructure
 terraform apply